pedrolemos4/LAPR2/docs/UC2 - Create Tasks/UC2 - Create Task.md

 The collaborator starts to create a new Task.
 The system asks needed information (i.e. id, brief description, time duration, cost per hour, category).
 The collaborator inputs the information.
-The system validates and displays the information to the collaborater, asking for confirmation.
+The system validates and displays the information to the collaborator, asking for confirmation.
 The collaborator confirms.
 The system regists the information and informs the collaborator about the success of the operation.